Michigan Central Station

-Michigan Central Station, located in the Corktown neighbourhood of Detroit, Michigan, was constructed in 1913 for the Michigan Central Railroad.
-1 7 The depot was added to the National Register of Historic Places in 1975, and was closed in 1988.
+Michigan Central Station, is a former railroad station Detroit, Michigan.
+It will become the centerpiece of a new campus for the Ford Motor Company.
+The depot was added to the National Register of Historic Places in 1975 and was abandoned in 1988.

 Planning for the future Michigan Central Station involved coordination with a railway tunnel for the Michigan Central Railway under the Detroit River into Canada.
 8 The station, designed by Warren and Wetmore and Reed and Stem in the Beaux-Arts Classical style, was patterned from New York City’s Grand Central Terminal.
 1 4 5 8 9 Towering at 18 floors and containing 500,000 square feet, it was the largest and tallest railroad structure in the world.
 1